CONTACT US ABOUT THIS CRUISE

 La Bella Vita is a first-class, 20 passenger river cruiser that cruises the Venetian Lagoon and Po Valley in Northern Italy between Venice and Mantua from March to October

-• European Waterways offers a cruising experience that’s miles apart from the traditional large cruise lines.
-Go off the beaten track and experience the delights of this country at your own pace on an Italy river cruise.
+European Waterways offers a cruising experience that’s miles apart from the traditional larger river cruise lines.
+Go off the beaten track and experience the delights of this country at your own pace on an Italian river cruise.

-• Our luxury hotel barges have a plethora of amenities to make your stay comfortable.
+Our luxury hotel barges have a plethora of amenities to make your stay comfortable.
 La Bella Vita is air-conditioned and heated.
 You’ll find access to a music system and WiFi.
-You can take our on-board bicycles out with you on any excursion, and so much more.
+You can take our on-board bicycles out, relax in the deck-top spa pool and so much more.

-• Our Italy cruise tours are excellent value with an open bar, all meals, guided tours, admissions to landmarks, and transfers included.
+Our luxury Italy river cruise tours are excellent value, with en suite cabins, 2:1 passenger to crew ratio, an open bar, gourmet meals and wine pairings, guided tours, admissions, and transfers included.

 Additional Information

-On our Golf Cruise you will play at 4 of the region’s and country’s most exclusive courses such as Verona Golf Club, Frassanelle Golf Club, Golf Club Albarella, and Circolo Golf Venezia.
-You will have the ability to choose your own tee times so that you can experience the tremendous golf that Italy has to offer as well as enjoy a relaxing holiday on board your luxury river cruise around Italy.
+On our Golf Cruise, you will play at 4 of the region’s and country’s most exclusive courses, such as Verona Golf Club, Frassanelle Golf Club, Golf Club Albarella, and Circolo Golf Venezia.
+You will have the ability to choose your tee times so that you can experience the tremendous golf that Italy has to offer, as well as enjoy a relaxing holiday on board your luxury river cruise around Italy.

 Much like its stunning scenery, Italy is also renowned for its phenomenal produce.
 You will experience the local Venetian cuisine on your cruise from Italy, which varies significantly from the traditional recipes from northern Italy.
 Being a mountain region, Venetian dishes typically use pork, beef and chicken and are often served with polenta.
 However, as we journey closer to the coast, seafood is the cuisine of choice.